algolia/instantsearch/docgen/src/getting-started.md

   * import `instantsearch.js` on your website
   * display results from Algolia
-  * add widget to filter the results
+  * add widgets to filter the results

 ## Before we start

-**instantsearch.js** is meant to be used with Algolia.
+**instantsearch.js is meant to be used with Algolia.**

 Therefore, you'll need the credentials to an Algolia index.
 To ease this getting started, here are credentials to an already configured index: